 |

-The oldest wooden building in North America: 1642 |
+Oldest building in North America: 1642 |

 In June I wrote about the craft skills needed to undertake

-restoration of buildings like ours.
+repair and restoration of buildings like ours.
 Reading Steven Semes’ The Future of the Past as

 part of my centennial project only reinforced the value of keeping historic